yellow0125/Deliverables_of_Mitacs_Proj/README.md

   - Final project documentation

 - **`/paper/`**
-  - Final version of our paper
+  - Drafts and Final version of our paper

 - **`/dataset_samples/`**
   - A few representative dataset images and annotations (not the full dataset)